-Isco out of revamped Spain squad for Euro qualifying
+Isco out of revamped Spain squad for Euro 2020 qualifying

-MADRID (AP) — Francisco “Isco” Alarcon has been left out of Spain’s squad, paying the price for not playing often for Real Madrid under coach Santiago Solari.
+MADRID (AP) — Francisco “Isco” Alarcon has been left out of the Spain squad, paying the price for not playing often enough for Real Madrid under coach Santiago Solari.

-Jorge “Koke” Resurreccion, Saul Niguez, and Thiago Alcantara also missed out on coach Luis Enrique’s list announced on Friday for 2020 European Championship qualifying matches against Norway and Malta this month.
+Jorge “Koke” Resurreccion, Saul Niguez and Thiago Alcantara also missed out on coach Luis Enrique’s list Friday for this month’s European Championship qualifying matches against Norway and Malta.

-Among the unexpected names chosen were Jaime Mata of Getafe, Sergi Gomez of Sevilla, Sergio Canales of Real Betis, Fabian Ruiz of Napoli, Iker Muniain of Athletic Bilbao, and Dani Parejo of Valencia.
+Among the unexpected names chosen were Jaime Mata of Getafe, Sergi Gomez of Sevilla, Sergio Canales of Real Betis, Fabian Ruiz of Napoli, Iker Muniain of Athletic Bilbao, Jesus Navas of Sevilla and Dani Parejo of Valencia.

+“We are in a phase of evolving as a team and competition makes us better,” said Luis Enrique, who refused to speak about any player not on the current squad.

-Not available because of injuries were Dani Carvajal, Lucas Vazquez, Diego Costa, Iago Aspas, and Diego Llorente.
+Not available because of injuries were Dani Carvajal, Lucas Vazquez, Diego Costa, Iago Aspas and Diego Llorente.

 Isco hasn’t received many minutes at Real Madrid since Solari, who this week was replaced by Zinedine Zidane, took over the squad last year.
 The playmaker often didn’t even make it to the bench, and there were reports he and the club were negotiating a transfer.